 3. Allan H. Selig Jr. Before becoming Commissioner, or Acting Commissioner, or a powerful force among the owners, or the owner of the Milwaukee Brewers, or even the man trying the hardest (and eventually succeeding) to bring Major League Baseball back to Milwaukee after the Braves left town, "Bud" Selig was... a used-car salesman.
 He even sold a rookie Braves catcher named Joe Torre his first car.

 2. Rupert Murdoch.
-Okay, he wasn't THAT crooked as owner of the Los Angeles Dodgers from 1997 to 2004...
-But, seriously.
-It takes a special kind of person to buy the Dodgers from the O'Malley family, and become the worst human being ever to own that franchise.
+Okay, he wasn't that crooked as owner of the Los Angeles Dodgers from 1997 to 2004.
+But this isn't the Top 10 Baseball Crooks, it's the Top 10 Crooks In Baseball.
+And it takes a special kind of person to buy the Dodgers from the O'Malley family, and become the worst human being ever to own that franchise.

 Number 1?
 Easy choice, especially when you consider who I chose for Number 2.